Walhalla, South Carolina

 Walhalla is a city in the foothills of the Blue Ridge Mountains in Oconee County, South Carolina, United States.
 Designated in 1868 as the county seat, it lies within the area of the Blue Ridge Escarpment, an area of transition between mountains and piedmont, and contains numerous waterfalls.
 It is located 16 mi from Clemson University in Clemson, South Carolina.

 This European-American city was founded after Indian Removal of the Cherokee in 1838.
 Early residents were predominantly German immigrants who had been refugees from the German revolutions of 1848-1849.
-Some English and Scots-Irish farmers also settled here.
+Some English and Scotch-Irish farmers also settled here.
 During the Reconstruction era, when Oconee County was organized in 1868, the state legislature designated Walhalla as its county seat.

-While the population was 4,263 at the 2010 census, "Walhalla" is used both colloquially and practically to refer to a larger area than is within city limits, often being expanded to the whole 29691 zip code.
+While its population was 4,072 as of the 2020 census, "Walhalla" is used both colloquially and practically to refer to a larger area than is within city limits, often being expanded to the whole 29691 zip code.
 This larger area has a higher, more spread-out population.
-The current mayor of Walhalla is Danny Edwards.

 History

-The German Colonization Society of Charleston was founded in 1848 to aid a wave of immigrants from the failures of the German revolutions of 1848-1849 and settle them in upstate; in the aftermath, numerous liberal merchants and farmers immigrated to the United States.
+The German Colonization Society of Charleston was founded in 1848 to aid a wave of immigrants from the failures of the German revolutions of 1848-1849 and settle them in The Upstate; in the aftermath, numerous liberal merchants and farmers immigrated to the United States.
 Society trustees including General John A. Wagener, Claus Bullwinkel, John C. Henckel, Jacob Schroder, and Christopher F. Seeba bought 17859 acre of land for $27,000 from Reverend Joseph Grisham of West Union in the Pickens District on December 24, 1849, to support German settlement in this area.

 As mostly political refugees, the German colonists named their settlement Valhalla, in reference to the afterlife in Norse Mythology where warriors would go if selected to fight during Ragnarök.
 The Germans had sailed from the port of Hamburg, Germany to Charleston.
-Many were from Bavaria, and the ship also carried some English, Scots and Irish immigrants.
+Many were from Bavaria, and the ship also carried some English and Scots-Irish immigrants.

 When Oconee County was organized in 1868, Walhalla was selected as the county seat.
+After this the predominant German population was diluted and became outnumbered by an influx of new settlers, mostly former British settlers from surrounding counties such as Pickens and Anderson.

 Ellicott Rock, Keil Farm, Oconee County Cage, Oconee Station and Richards House, St. John's Lutheran Church, Stumphouse Tunnel Complex, and Walhalla Graded School are natural formations and structures in Walhalla that have been listed on the National Register of Historic Places.

+In 1988, Walhalla elected their first (and only) female mayor, Gladys Pepper.